 Johannesburg Botanical Gardens and Emmarentia Dam

-Just 6km from Johannesburg’s city centre, Emmarentia Dam and the surrounding botanical gardens provide a great open space and recreational area for Joburgers and visitors alike.
+Just 6km from Johannesburg’s city centre, Emmarentia Dam and the surrounding botanical gardens provide an open space and recreational area for Joburgers and visitors alike.
 A popular weekend picnicking site, the park is touted as one of the best places in the city to walk your dog, jog or ride a bike.
-Even better, you can snooze on a blanket in an out-of-the-way spot in the sunshine.

 Safe parking from different access points in Thomas Bowler, Orange and The Braids roads.